 Morocco's internet penetration rate stood at 84.1% of the total population at the start of 2022.
-For perspective, these user figures reveal that 5.96 million people in Morocco did not use the internet at the start of 2022, meaning that 15.9% of the population remained offline at the beginning of the year.
+In other words, these figures reveal that 5.96 million people in Morocco did not use the internet at the start of 2022, meaning that 15.9% of the population remained offline at the beginning of the year.